gngud21/COMP4711-lab05/README.md

 # starter-todo
-Starter project for COMP4711 lab 5
+Starter project for COMP4711 lab 6

-It works out of the box, but is woefully incomplete :( Your job is to fix it, per lab 5 directions :)
+It works out of the box, and incorporates the work from lab 5.
+Your job is to build it out, per lab 6 directions :)